-Today, we’re serving up live chat statistics to help you learn how this technology has progressed over the years and understand why live chat is so important to the health of your company.
+Today, we’re serving up live chat statistics to help you learn how this technology has progressed over the years and understand why live chat is so vital to the health of your company.

 If you haven’t already implemented live chat on your website, you’ll want to after you read through these statistics.